-On average a person will need between 6-10 tattoo removal treatments, however some may need more, some may need less.
+On average a person will need between 6-10 tattoo removal treatments, however, some may need more, some may need less.
 This is all based on several variables largely based on the below:

 Certain colours are easier to remove than others.
 Black and darker inks are easier to get rid of.
 This is because black ink absorbs all wavelengths of light.
 Blues and Greens generally require more sessions.
 Reds and other ‘warm’ colours can take longer.

 It may surprise you that skin tone does influence laser tattoo removal.
 The laser light is attracted to the dark tattoo ink.
-Therefore, lighter skin which has less melanin, can see quicker results.
+Therefore, lighter skin which has less melanin can see quicker results.
 Darker skin tones have more melanin, making it difficult for the laser to differentiate between the tattoo ink and skin pigment, so may require more sessions.

-At Goodbye Tattoos, we refer to the Fitzpatrick Skin Type Scale to estimate number of sessions needed.
+At Goodbye Tattoos, we refer to the Fitzpatrick Skin Type Scale to estimate the number of sessions needed.